Darius is a former high school literary and feature writer with a BS degree in Information and Communications

-Filipino ancestors were Malayo-Polynesians from the islands of Vietnam, Cambodia, Malaysia, and Indonesia who continuously migrated over the country for trade and to live when there were still "land bridges" that connected the archipelago from the outlying islands.
+According to several theories, Filipino ancestors were Malayo-Polynesians from the islands of Vietnam, Cambodia, Malaysia, and Indonesia who continuously migrated over the country for trade and to live when there were still "land bridges" that connected the archipelago from the outlying islands.
 They brought over their Austronesian languages with as well.
 According to theories, it was tens of thousands of years ago where the "land bridges" got severed or melted that the inhabitants stayed in the archipelago, built their communities with leaders, beliefs, religions, and own languages and writing systems.
 The melting of these land bridges didn't stop pre-colonial native, however, to develop seafaring and boats to migrate and travel to other outlying islands.
 There are more theories about the origins of Filipino ancestors, but this one focuses on the migration with their migration and bringing over their language.